 Drainage of these lakes became necessary to safeguard Amsterdam against the water threatening it from the outside.
 The Beemster Lake was the first lake drained in the early 17th century with the help of windmills.
 Over the following centuries, the Dutch drained many more lakes in the western part of The Netherlands.

-The Beemster Polder is another World Heritage Site in The Netherlands.
-Almost all World Heritage Sites in The Netherlands have something to do with water management.
+The Beemster Polder is now another UNESCO World Heritage Site in The Netherlands.
+Almost all UNESCO World Heritage Sites in The Netherlands have something to do with water management.
 That is a central theme in a country that would not exist if it were not for its water management skills.